Property Assertions¶

 Use for: Liveness properties.
 Reachability checks.
 "This feature is exercised at least once."
 "The optimizer eventually improves the score."
 "Error recovery actually runs."

 reachable is simpler than sometimes.
 There's no condition to evaluate.
 The mere act of calling reachable("name") records a hit.
 If the line executes at least once during the session, the property passes.
-If the line never executes, the property fails.
+If you want the property to fail even when the marker is never observed, declare it up front with declare("name", "reachable").

 Think of it like a trip wire.
 You place it in a code path, and after the session you check: did anything cross the wire?